jasperlinsen/somethinghere-templating/README.md

 ### Editor Roadmap

+- Add UNDO to delete (or move) commands.
+Delete currently moves the file to the `./.editor-tmp/` folder anyway so no files are lost at the moment (unless they had the same name).
 - Merge the template and data object more thoroughly so changing the template itself will also change the predefined values appropriately **or** remove the predefined from the data itself altogether so it is only defined in the templates' JSON file.
 This will mean some data that has changed will probably become impossible to edit if it does not match the template, though it would not lose any data.
 (Probably going for option #2).
 - Potentially include the editor default JSON in the `njks` file using a `{# json #}` header.
 - Make editing more comfortable (not just basic inputs).